GD Topic - GST Rate Changes After the 55th GST Council Meeting: Simplification or Complexity?

 What is GST?

-The Goods and Services Tax (GST) is a single, indirect tax implemented in India to create a unified taxation system across the country.
-The idea behind GST is to replace the multiple layers of taxes (like state and central indirect taxes) and make it simple for businesses and consumers with one tax (GST).
-It replaces 17 indirect taxes and 23 cesses of the states and centres.
 The motive behind the GST Act was 'One Nation and One Tax’.
-GST operates on a value-added system, where taxes are collected at each stage of production or distribution, but are ultimately borne by the end consumer.
-This is the reason why GST is classified as a destination-based consumption tax.
-The input credit is charged at every stage of a good or service to remove or avoid the cascading effect of taxes (tax on tax) and ensure a smooth flow of goods and services across state borders.
+GST operates on a value-added system.
+This means that the taxes are collected at each stage of production or distribution.
+However, the burden to pay the tax is ultimately on the end consumer.
+The input credit is charged at every stage of a good or service to remove or avoid the cascading effect of taxes (tax on tax).
+This ensure a smooth flow of goods and services across state borders.

 Types of Taxes under GST (Goods and Services Tax)

-There are three types of taxes under GST; CGST, SGST, UTGST, and IGST.
+There are three types of taxes under GST: CGST, SGST, UTGST, and IGST.

 Taxes Replaced by GST (Goods and Services Tax)